 Artificial Intelligence (AI) is on everyone’s front burner.
-The data shows that the use of AI has exploded – but here’s the real statistic to pay attention to: in a recent survey, 90% of businesses said that they are investing in AI in some manner.
+The data shows that the use of AI has exploded – but here’s the real statistic to pay attention to: a 2024 survey from the American Society of Administration Professionals found that executive assistants who support executives were 42% more likely to use AI than other admin professionals.

 AI will not replace executive assistants; executives and leaders still need (and want!) real people they can trust, who care about their success, and who ultimately have their back.